RyanMakes/old-ryanmakes.github.io/src/content/blog/first-post.md

 StackBlitz is COMPLICATED and there is a lot going on.
 Getting the dates to render here correctly may matter a little less than it is worth to fix, knowing that it static renders correctly coming out of github pages actions, but

 its not right

 and accepting this bullshit

 just primes accepting more and more and more fucking stupid broken goddamned bullshit.

+It looks like some uncommitted changes unsaved are still persisted beyond the tab being closed and opened again - localstorage, or cloud trickery?